tealiie/Python-Pandas/README.md

 ## Description

-The Jupyter Notebook will analyze data to answer the following questions.
+The generated report will break down the game's purchasing data into meaningful insights by answering the following questions.

 ### Player Count